Effective (Floquet) Lindblad generators from spectral unwinding: Markovianity test

-However it was shown \cite{Cubitt2012} that deciding Markovianity is generally an NP-hard problem.
+However, it was shown \cite{Cubitt2012} that deciding Markovianity is generally an NP-hard problem.
 This is especially detrimental in the case of interacting many-body systems where already the underlying Hilbert space $\mathcal{H}$ grows exponentially with system size $L$.
-Consider for example a spin chain of length $L$.
-Then, $\mathrm{dim}(\mathcal{H})=2^L$, so the maximum number of complex pairs (since $\lambda_r=1$ always exists \cite{Chen2024}) is given by $N_c \leq 2^{2L-1}-1$.
-If we would just check the two closest branches around the principle branch, i.e.~$x_c \in \lbrace -1, 0, 1\rbrace$, we already find super exponential scaling $3^{2^{2L-1}-1}$ of the number of branches for which condition (ii) has to be checked.
+Consider for example a spin chain of length $L$, with $d=\mathrm{dim}(\mathcal{H})=2^L$.
+If we would just naively check the two closest branches around the principle branch, i.e.~$x_c \in \lbrace -1, 0, 1\rbrace$, we already find super exponential scaling $3^{2^{2L-1}-1}$ of the number of branches for which condition (ii) has to be checked.